Some tourists think Amsterdam is a city of sin, but in truth it is a city of freedom. And in freedom, most people find sin.

 A coffeeshop in the Netherlands is not your typical café where one goes to buy coffee or tea but is something else entirely.
 It is an establishment that’s licensed by the government to sell cannabis products to its visitors.

 Funnily enough, the only difference in the name is the lack of space ” “.
-The one with weed is a Coffeeshop and the one with coffee or tea is a “coffee shop”.
-But in Holland, not many people call the coffee selling establishments “coffee shops”, they are usually called cafes.
+Not many people in Holland call the coffee-selling establishments “coffee shops”, they are usually called cafes.

 Typical Amsterdam Coffeeshop Menu & Prices